Read the latest and greatest from our team

 Urine Testing

 Requesting a urine sample is the most common way to test for the presence of Vicodin in the body.
-This is because it’s so simple to administer, but many believe that urine testing is actually unreliable and should be foregone in favor of other methods.
+This is because it’s so simple to administer, but many believe that urine testing is unreliable and should be replaced with other methods.

 Hair Testing

 Testing a subject’s hair follicle for the presence of substances is thought to be the most effective way to administer a drug test.
 The only downside to hair testing is the window of time it takes for the results to appear.
-Often, it can take up to 10 days before conclusive results are returned.
-Still, many still think it’s worth the wait.
+Often, it can take up to 10 days for conclusive results to be returned.
+Still, many think it’s worth the wait.
 Traces of Vicodin can be detected in hair follicles for 90 days following a single use.

 How Vicodin Affects the Body